famzah/shell-stats/README.md

 This tiny program complements tools like "awk", "sed", etc. which you use in a terminal console.
 Inspired by the "[st](https://github.com/nferraz/st)" project.

-Update: It turns out that GNU already has a great tool for this job named [datamash](https://www.gnu.org/software/datamash/).
+:bulb: It turns out that GNU already has a great tool for this job named [datamash](https://www.gnu.org/software/datamash/).
 You should check it out first!
+You may also consult this [SO article](https://stackoverflow.com/questions/9789806/command-line-utility-to-print-statistics-of-numbers-in-linux) for other alternatives.

 # Installation